How to fill out Texas homestead exemption form 50-114: The Complete Guide (Updated 2026)

 You may then sign and submit your Texas Homestead Exemption application.

 Typically, most appraisal districts process homestead exemption applications in 4 to 6 weeks.
-But during the protest hearings season (March through July), your county appraisal district may take more time to process the application.
+But during the protest hearings season (March through July), your appraisal district may take more time to process the application.
 If you applied during the protest season, your homestead applications take several months to be processed.
 Hence, our recommendation is that you apply for your homestead exemption as soon as you move in and have your Texas DL address updated.

+Beginning 2022, new homeowners can apply for homestead exemption anytime of the year.
 If the chief appraiser requires more information, you will be contacted via your email or phone.
 Keep an eye on your email inbox.

 Form 50-114 example